Health & Safety

 - Adhere to our physical moving-in policies, including using our approved vendors.

-Many LCB Senior Living communities are now open for visits with family and friends, or will soon.
-Please call your Executive Director to confirm that visits are now permitted and for community-specific details or requirements.
+All LCB Senior Living communities’ visitation policies are in accordance with state mandates and regulations.
+Please call your Executive Director to confirm if visits are now permitted and for community-specific details or requirements.

 Visitors of all communities must: